1. What is canyoning?

 20. What if I have dietary restrictions?

-Lunch is included on full day canyoning trips, this includes the Portland + Angel Combo tour, as well as all intermediate and advanced canyons.
+Lunch is included on full day canyoning trips, this includes the Portland + Angel Combo tour.
 If you have signed up to one of these trips please inform us of any dietary restrictions at the time of booking.

 22. Where can I leave my dog when I go canyoning?

 23. How shall I prepare for a canyoning trip?

 Be sure to fuel up before your tour; we recommend having a decent meal before you come canyoning.
 Finally, get dressed!
 Please have your swim wear on underneath your clothes.
 Ladies, we recommend wearing some kind of athletic shorts over your swim wear.
 That’s it!
 We provide the rest, shoes, neoprene socks and wetsuit as well as all the safety equipment needed to go canyoning.